Hashah2311/JARVIS/README.md

  - 10)Search on youtube
  - 11)Get jokes
  - 12)Get news
  - 13)Give advice
+# Extras
 #### If you have any issues you can post it in the issues page and I will try to solve it ASAP.
-If you are interested to know more
-#### about the code,etc. you can mail me on "shahharshit063@gmail.com" and CC-"harshitshah@shilpakar.com"(Bonus shilpakar.com is not
-#### organisation, it is my school email id.)Thank you I will close for now, I am also working on the tutorial video so stay tuned!
+If you are interested to know more about the code,etc. you can mail me on "shahharshit063@gmail.com" and CC-"harshitshah@shilpakar.com"(Bonus shilpakar.com is not organisation, it is my school email id.)Thank you I will close for now, I am also working on the tutorial video so stay tuned!